tlhutch/test-playbooks/docs/test_plans/features/35_replace_supervisor.md

 - [ ] The installation works and no issues are introduced by this change.
 - [ ] The upgrade works and no issues are introduced by this change.
 - [ ] Check if the sosreport config is updated
+- [ ] In RHEL 8, verify that supervisor is running using Python 3, not Python
+      2.
+- [ ] In distros other than RHEL 8, verify that supervisor is running using Python 2, not Python 3.
+- [ ] Verify that `ansible-tower-service` commands (e.g.
+      start/stop/status/restart) continue to function.